The head of postgraduate research study in Sheffield Institute of Education is Dr Gill Adams.

 Watch the one minute PhD: Why do mums leave teaching by Aimee Quickfall, PhD student in SIoE

 White Rose Doctoral Training Partnership

 We are also a member of the White Rose Doctoral Training Partnership, recruiting to the Education, Childhood and Youth pathway.
 This is a collaboration in social sciences, funded by the Economic and Social Research Council, through which Sheffield Hallam University works with the universities of Leeds, Sheffield, York, Bradford, Hull and Manchester Metropolitan.
-Contact Dr Gill Adams, the ECY pathway Deputy Director at Sheffield Hallam University with academic queries relating to the WRDTP.
+Contact Dr Caron Carter, the ECY pathway Deputy Director at Sheffield Hallam University with academic queries relating to the WRDTP.